-- 12.1 Where requested by the company, the contractor will provide suitable waste chutes with a proprietary hopper which is secured to the scaffold by an appropriate and approved bracket. - 12.2 All material hoists to be installed in accordance with the suppliers guidelines and by competent persons. - 12.3 A competent scaffold designer competent person should to be consultant before moving machinery is to be connected to the scaffold i.e. hoist. and written clearance given.
-This can achieved at the clients brief.
+- 12.1 Where requested by the company, the contractor will provide suitable waste chutes with a proprietary hopper which is secured to the scaffold by an appropriate and approved bracket. - 12.2 All material hoists to be installed in accordance with the suppliers guidelines and by competent persons. - 12.3 A competent scaffold designer should to be consultant before moving machinery is to be connected to the scaffold e.g. hoist.
+This should be done within the parameters of a client's brief.